fede183/notes/NotesAWS.md

 ## Stop guessing capacity

-With cloud computing, you don't have to predict how much infrastructure capacity you will need before deploying an application.
+You don't have to predict how much infrastructure capacity you will need before deploying an application.

 ## Benefit from massive economies of scale